Why EPIQ CHEWS Change Everything: The Science Behind Daily Tadalafil + Vardenafil

 What Daily Dosing Does to the Vascular System

-A landmark study published in BJU International by McMahon et al. examined the molecular effects of daily low-dose tadalafil versus on-demand dosing in men with vasculogenic ED.
-After 12 weeks, daily-dosing patients showed significant decreases in:
+A pilot study published in the International Journal of Impotence Research by Aversa et al. examined the endothelial effects of chronic tadalafil administration versus on-demand dosing in men with erectile dysfunction.
+The alternate-day chronic-dosing group showed significant decreases in endothelial dysfunction markers including VCAM-1, endothelin-1, and CRP.[2]
+Specifically, chronic-dosing patients showed improvements in:

 These reductions did not occur in the on-demand group at the same magnitude.
 The implication: daily tadalafil isn't just managing symptoms.
 It's producing measurable improvements in the inflammatory and vasoconstrictive processes that drive vascular ED in the first place.